 The reason many MVPs attended this event is that they were very keen to know the Product Team Members.
 We use many different Microsoft Products and a chance to meet the maker of the product is considered to be very important for any technology enthusiast.
 However, as soon as the euphoria of meeting the person is over, the next round starts about the rave and rants for the product.
 I think this is the best part of the event, which both parties appreciate the most.

-This event had perfect ending for all the SQL Enthusiasts as SQL PASS President Rushabh Mehta himself attended the meeting on last day and addressed MVPs who are excited for SQL Server.
+This event had perfect ending for all the SQL Enthusiasts as SQL PASS President Rushabh Mehta he attended the meeting on the last day and addressed MVPs who are excited for SQL Server.
 He provided his vision for SQL PASS with South Asia as well globally.
 Rushabh answered so many questions for the community in the last one hour of his session, which mainly comprised of lots of questions and answers.
-The questions ranged from SQL events organization to SQL Awareness in the community.
-It was great to listen from PASS President himself about his global vision on SQL Server.
+The questions ranged from SQL events organization for SQL Awareness in the community.
+It was great to hear from PASS President himself about his global vision on SQL Server.

-In the next series, I will talk more about fun part of this event.
+In the next series, I will talk more about the fun part of this event.